 “I efficiently and effectively….”

 These adverbs can be applied to just about every task in the banking sector – therein lies the problem.
-“This phrase is too generic, especially if the candidate doesn’t back it up with some actual examples that these words describe,” says Orelia Chan, an associate director at Pure Search in Singapore.
+“This phrase is too generic, especially if the candidate doesn’t back it up with some actual examples that these words describe,” says Orelia Chan, an associate director at Profile Search and Selection in Singapore.
 “And it doesn’t really catch the hiring manager’s attention because a lot of candidates use the same phrase without any differentiation.”

 “I’m an ambitious and goal-oriented young professional”